GreyRook/code-with-style/docs/HOWTO.md

 In order to allow the easy categorization of issues and merge requests, GitLab contains labels corresponding to the different languages and frameworks used:

 - Frontend Devs => TypeScript, CSS/SCSS, HTML
-- Backend Devs => Python, Mongo, Rest
+- Backend Devs => Python, MongoDB, Rest
 - Embedded Devs => C, C++